Secrets and variables

-Nomad provides a way to store and manage variables.
-It uses a path-based structure for organizing and accessing data, similar to HashiCorp Vault and is replicated between servers.
+Nomad Enterprise provides a way to store and manage variables.
+It uses a path-based structure for organizing and accessing data, similar to HashiCorp Vault and replicates between servers.

-Variables can be stored at different paths within Nomad, including job, group, and task levels, or any custom path.
-Variables defined at the job level are not accessible to other jobs, group-level variables are isolated to their specific group, and task-level variables are only accessible by specific tasks.
-Along with ACL's, this scoped accessibility helps maintain the principle of least privilege and reduces the blast radius if a variable is compromised.
+Use different paths within Nomad Enterprise to store variables, including job, group, and task levels, or any custom path.
+Variables defined at the job level are not accessible to other jobs.
+Nomad Enterprise isolates group-level variables to their specific group, and task-level variables are only accessible by specific tasks.
+Along with ACLs, this scoped accessibility helps maintain the principle of least privilege and reduces the blast radius for compromised variables.

 Nomad variables are useful for storing sensitive information such as API keys, credentials, and other small pieces of data that tasks may require in a key-value format.
 They are truly encrypted, not merely base64 encoded.
 Encryption ensures that sensitive information remains secure both at rest and in transit.